imrushi/imrushi.github.io/content/posts/rpi-home-server.md

 - Blocked Services
 - Custom Filterling Rules

-Above list is easy maintain if there are any update to block list.
-It can be updated in one click.
+This list is easy to maintain if there are any updates to the block list.
+It can be updated with just one click.

-I have configured my router to use Raspberry Pi as the primary DNS server.
-So I can extend the AdGuard's protection to all devices on my network.
+I have configured my router to use the Raspberry Pi as the primary DNS server, allowing me to extend AdGuard's protection to all devices on my network.
 This way, every device benefits from an ad-free and secure browsing experience.

 ---

-Now its time for best part, which is the setup of Movies and Tv Show streaming over network.
-I am using the Torrent to download movies and tv shows.
+Now it's time for the best part, setting up Movies and TV Show streaming over the network.
+I'm using Torrents to download movies and TV shows.

-For this setup group of applications are deployed and its interconnection between those apps are done.
-First I will give information about the each application and then I will explain how to setup it.
+For this setup, a group of applications are deployed and interconnected.
+First, I'll provide information about each application, and then I'll explain how to set it up.

 ### Jackett